 Direct Supply Chain Decisions with Real-Time Data Insights

 Generally, supply-chain professionals for midsized manufacturers are used to having limited data sets to guide their decisions.
-Office 365 helps solve this problem, providing visibility into key data insights from all business-critical systems and applications in real-time.
-Applications like Microsoft Power BI and Power Automate integrate with many popular ERPs used by manufacturing companies, allowing the fluid transfer of data across the organization.
+Office 365 helps solve this problem, providing visibility into critical data insights from all business-critical systems and applications in real-time.
+In addition, applications like Microsoft Power BI and Power Automate integrate with many popular ERPs used by manufacturing companies, allowing the fluid transfer of data across the organization.

 Are Your Employees Ready for Change?